 Journal of Sports Sciences

-International Conference Biomechanics in Sport
+Congress of International Society of Biomechanics in Sport

 2021.
 New Investigator Award (Oral Section), 1st Place (ISBS Conference, Canberra, AUS).